Johnny Crowder

-Johnny Crowder (born July 26, 1992) is an American musician and public speaker.
+Johnny Crowder (born July 26, 1992) is an American entrepreneur and musician.
 He is the vocalist of the band Prison and the founder of Cope Notes, a telehealth-based mental health service.
 Crowder is also the former vocalist of Dark Sermon.

 Early life and education

 Crowder grew up near Oldsmar, Florida, attending Lowry Elementary, Farnell Middle and Hillsborough High schools.
-He would go on to earn an associate's degree in psychology from the University of Central Florida.
+He then earned an associate's degree in psychology from the University of Central Florida.

 Musical career

 In March 2009, Crowder and the other members of the band founded In Reference to a Sinking Ship in Palm Harbor, Florida.
 The band released their first EP in 2010, Aimless, before changing their name to Dark Sermon in 2012.
 Dark Sermon would be signed to multiple labels (Good Fight Entertainment, eOne Music, Nuclear Blast Records) and release two full-length albums (In Tongues, The Oracle) before the band's indefinite hiatus in 2017.

 Once the group's hiatus began, Prison became Crowder's main musical project.
 Prison was initially formed in 2014 and is made up of former members of Dark Sermon (Crowder), Adaliah, and ABACABB/In Alcatraz 1962.
 Their album, Still Alive, would track on Billboard's Heatseekers and Independent Albums charts for one week each.